Bernie Sanders heads to Montana for high-profile House race

 Gianforte, a multimillionaire former software executive, narrowly lost a challenge to Bullock in the governor's race last November.
 No public polling has been done in the House race, but strategists on both sides believe Gianforte holds a lead over Quist somewhere in the mid-single digits.

-The Republican-backed plan to replace the Affordable Care Act known as Obamacare has emerged as a central issue in the Montana race.
+The Republican-backed plan to replace the Affordable Care Act, also known as Obamacare, has emerged as a central issue in the Montana race.
 Quist staunchly opposes the GOP plan, known as the American Health Care Act, while Gianforte has been caught saying different things to different audiences about the bill, which could analysts believe could result in a big price hike for people with a wide range of common pre-existing conditions like cancer and diabetes.

 Under Obamacare, insurance companies are legally barred from charging those with pre-existing conditions more for their health care coverage.
 The AHCA, which narrowly passed the GOP-controlled House and is being considered by the Senate, would allow states to waive that rule.
 Republicans insist states would be allowed to do so only if they devised an alternative plan that would protect those with pre-existing conditions.
 Nonetheless, polls show the AHCA is deeply unpopular with many voters.